 Everything I have to do on the set.
-Sometimes actors ask me if I will give them a ride in the morning, but in order to concentrate, I prefer to drive by myself, all alone, which helps me to stay focused the whole time.
-Otherwise I might get the feeling it slips through my fingers, and I can’t let that happen.
+Sometimes actors ask me if I will give them a ride in the morning, but to concentrate, I prefer to drive by myself, all alone, which helps me to stay focused the whole time.
+Otherwise, I might get the feeling it slips through my fingers, and I can’t let that happen.

 And when you’re on the set, do you sometimes take a look at the monitor to see what your performance looks like?

 I do—not all the time—but certainly on a regular basis.
 It usually depends on the nature of the scene.
 People often told me not to do so, but I think it’s rewarding to check what you’ve been doing.
 What you feel on the inside often looks different on the outside.
 So it’s very useful to check it from time to time.

 How do you work on the set with your director?

 Generally speaking, it is crucial to be surrounded by people you can communicate with and whom you can trust.
 When they give you total freedom, it has a positive impact on your performance.
 If necessary, you can also make slight adjustments in your dialogue—a character doesn’t always talk the same way as it is written on paper, and each character talks differently.
 I always try to let my character say the words as she would say them in my imagination, and those are not random suggestions I make at the very last minute.
 When I am at home, learning my lines in the evening, I sometimes tend to play with the dialogue, with the words, to make it sound just a little bit different and see where it leads to.